ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 A typical workflow is:

 1. Place input data files in the appropriate `data/` subdirectories.
-2. Configure the relevant script in `scripts/fit/` by checking the input file, site, date range, polynomial degree and low-frequency settings.
+2. Configure the scripts for the observable you want to analyse in `scripts/fit/` by checking the input file, site, date range, timezero, polynomial degree and low-frequency settings.
-3. Run the fitting script from the repository root, for example:
+3. Run the fitting script for that specific observable, for example:

 ```bash
 python scripts/fit/fit_mcmc_co2.py
 ```

-4. Plot the matching fitted result, for example:
+4. Plot the matching fitted result for that specific observable, for example:

 ```bash
 python scripts/fit/plot_fit_co2.py
 ```

-5. Analyse residuals using the scripts in `scripts/residual_analysis/`, if needed:
+5. Analyse coherent low-frequency signals in the residuals using the scripts in `scripts/residual_analysis/`, if needed:

 ```bash
 python scripts/residual_analysis/residual_signals_co2.py
 ```

 6. Reconfigure and rerun the appropriate fitting script using the information from the residual analysis, if needed.
-7. (Optionally) When reproducing the paper results, generate paper-specific figures using the scripts in `scripts/additional_paper_figures/`.

 Use the corresponding `delta13c` or `delta14c` scripts for the isotope records.

+When reproducing the paper results, first run the scripts in `scripts/fit/`  for the three IZO records (CO2, δ13CO2 and Δ14CO2) with the default configurations, and then generate paper-specific figures using the scripts in `scripts/additional_paper_figures/`.

 ## License